pranav-chakote/tryhackme-soc-labs/splunk-spl-fundamentals/README.md

 | stats count by host
 ```

-The `stats` command performs statistical analysis.

-This query counts the number of events associated with each host.
+The `stats` command is used to perform statistical analysis.
+This query counts events grouped by host.

-### Screenshot

 ![Stats Count by Host](screenshots/12_stats-count-by-host.png)

 ---

-## 1️⃣3️⃣ Creating a Chart
+## 13. Creating a Chart

 ### SPL Query